phi-grib/Data_curation/README.md

 You can run the following commands from any terminal, in a computer where Data curation has been installed and the environment (datacuration) was activated (`source activate datacuration` in Linux).

-Firs of all, we need to define an endpoint for our curated files:
+First of all, we need to define an endpoint for our curated files:

 ```sh
 datacur -c manage -a new -e myEndpoint